runvnc/tinyvillage/index.md

 advanced permaculture, aquaponics, aeroponics, hydroponics, and vertical farming.

-## Village Sections and Road Safety
+## Village Sections

 Ideally several suburban plots together are each subdivided.
 For example, to start small, suppose six homes at one end of a street convert.
+What was originally just 6 large residences becomes 24 tiny homes(/businesses), 18 agricultural spaces, and 12 commercial spaces.

+## Road Safety

 This part of the street is barricaded to prevent normal vehicle traffic from entering.

 To improve safety and reduce noise pollution in village areas: